 However, when asbestos is disturbed, it can release fibres into the air.
-These can then be inhaled by occupants of the building or area and can lead to often life-threatening health complications.
-These tend to be decades later as asbestos related diseases are long-latency and can include conditions such as mesothelioma and asbestosis.
-Because the health risks, asbestos gradually declined in use towards the end of the last century before being outlawed in the UK in 1999.
+Asbestos diseases are long latency and can develop many years after exposure to often life-threatening health complications.
+They can include conditions such as mesothelioma and asbestosis.
+Because the health risks, asbestos gradually declined in use towards the end of the last century before being banned completely in the UK in 1999.

 One of the most prevalent uses of asbestos for construction was as roofing materials.
 It was frequently combined with other materials such as cement and pressed into roof tiles or corrugated asbestos roof sheets.
 It is still common to find asbestos garage roofs, for instance, at properties across the UK.